 How Physical Activity Strengthens Bones

-Bones grow stronger when they receive force through weight-bearing movements.
-Activities like jumping and dancing help children build bone density during their critical growth years.
-This early activity acts as a shield against bone diseases like osteoporosis in later life.
+Bones grow denser when they experience force through weight-bearing movement.
+Activities like jumping, running, and dancing help children build bone density during their critical growth years.
+This early investment acts as a long-term shield against conditions like osteoporosis in later life.

 Developing Muscle Strength and Endurance